Plan B expected to become law as Starmer says he will support new Covid measures

 “I think all these things are wrong, they’re disproportionate and there’s inadequate evidence that they’re required.
 And I really think this is the crucial point here now – what’s on the table is what kind of society we’re creating as we go forward.”

-The former minister told Sky News’ Trevor Phillips On Sunday programme that at least 60 Conservative MPs will vote against the measures.
+The former minister told Sky News’s Trevor Phillips On Sunday programme that at least 60 Conservative MPs will vote against the measures.

 Conservative MP Matt Vickers also confirmed he will be rebelling.